 Raymond Pirrello Jr. had made many of the best healthy-living choices: He was a gym regular; he had even joined a CrossFit gym in his hometown of Sparta, NJ; he was also a careful eater.
 However, the 41-year-old financial marketer wasn’t seeing the results he wanted.
 “I tried everything, including a visit to the doctor as I thought my testosterone levels were off,” he says.
 “The doctor simply said that my testosterone was fine, but I just had really bad genes.”

 Pirrello wasn’t going to take that response lying down.
 His cousin, who happened to work with a ketone supplement company, turned him onto the keto diet, and his story changed: With a significant diet refocus, Pirrello has been able to tone his body, drop weight, and find endless energy for his many intense CrossFit workouts.
 “The best part was having more energy and overall health improvement,” he says.
 “I went from the top 50 percent in CrossFit to the top ten percent in the nation, and I owe it all to the change I made with keto because everything else stayed the same.”
-Here are our tips for getting over a weight-loss plateau.

 “It’s not always going to be easy, but it is 100% worth it”